 There do exist situations in which the logic of a script requires breaking out of multiple loops.
-In the script of Figure 13-5, for instance, we can imagine that instead of stopping when Time[3].dual is zero, we want to stop when Time[t].dual falls below 2700 for any t.
+In the script of Figure 13-5, for instance, we can imagine that instead of stopping when Time[3].dual is zero, if Time[3].dual = 0 then break;

+we want to stop when Time[t].dual falls below 2700 for any t.
 It might seem that one way to implement this criterion is: